nodejs/node/doc/api/packages.md

 is provided below to assist with ecosystem coordination.

-* `"types"` - can be used by typing systems to resolve the typing file for the given export, possible since the interface should be the same for all variations. _This condition should always be included first._
+* `"types"` - can be used by typing systems to resolve the typing file for the given export. _This condition should always be included first._
 * `"deno"` - indicates a variation for the Deno platform.
 * `"browser"` - any web browser environment.
 * `"development"` - can be used to define a development-only environment